 Unfortunately, credibility swirls down the drain when investigators or interested citizens learn several six-packs and marijuana were involved.
 Then it doesn't matter if the Emperor from the planet Blob really shook your hand; it won't be taken seriously.

 - A source of light for writing notes.
 You can pack a small flashlight or use the screen of your cellphone.

 - A way to tell the time.
 Again, a cellphone is ideal.

 - Size objects.
 These gauge a UFO's size.
 When held at arm's length, choose the one that matches the UFO's size the closest.
 Watchers assemble their own mix but generally include things like a pea, different coins, and round pebbles.

 The good news is that a sky watch can be held with absolutely zero equipment.
 But if you want to see patterns, look at the conditions that occurred before a sighting or have some sort of record of your hobby, then the least you can get away with is a pen, notebook, and the time.

 How to Use the Log Book

-First write the date at the top of the page and directly beneath it, the location.
+First, write the date at the top of the page and, directly beneath it, the location.
 Leave a line open.
 Then, on the next, note the time you start the watch and write a simple note next to it saying, "Started watch".
 Ideally, note the weather conditions and write them down.
-Is the sky cloudy and how much?
-Is there a mild, strong or complete absence of wind?
-What is the temperature (that's where the thermometer come in handy), humidity and so on.
-It may seem irrelevant but researchers have discovered that there is a surprising link between certain weather conditions and the appearance of UFOs.
+Is the sky cloudy, and how much?
+Is there a mild, strong, or complete absence of wind?
+What is the temperature (that's where the thermometer comes in handy), humidity, and so on.
+It may seem irrelevant, but researchers have discovered that there is a surprising link between certain weather conditions and the appearance of UFOs.

 The moment you see something identifiable, note the time and describe what you saw.
 For example, you saw a satellite or the flashing lights of an airplane, or even a distant car making a turn on a mountain pass.
 Why?
 Recording mundane moving objects serve a two-fold purpose.